 Demonstrate strategies for asking for assistance or providing support for self and peers when faced with unsafe situations.
+[HPE; SE]

+Demonstrate proficiency in Cardiopulmonary Resuscitation (CPR) and the use of Automated External Defibrillators (AEDs).
+[HPE]

-Physical Activity and Fitness [9.2.PF]
+Physical Activity and Fitness [12.2.PF]

+Assess personal strengths and interests and how they influence engagement in physical activity.
+[PE; SE]

 Discuss the benefits of a physically active lifestyle across multiple dimensions of health and across a person’s lifespan.
+[HPE]

 Employ effective self-management skills to analyze and overcome personal barriers and appropriately modify physical activity patterns to maintain or enhance health.
+[PE; SE]

 Evaluate risks and safety factors that might affect physical activity choices and preferences throughout a person’s lifespan.
+[PE]

-Investigate relationships among different types of physical skills and activities, fitness, nutrition, and multiple dimensions of health.
+Investigate relationships among different types of physical skills and activities with personal interest, social interaction, and self-expression and enjoyment and impacts on fitness, nutrition, and multiple dimensions of health.
+[HPE]

 Apply various methods for monitoring and adjusting workout intensity in order to meet goals and heart-rate targets (e.g., calculating heart rate by taking their pulse or wearable monitors, determine intensity using rate of perceived exertion [RPE] scale).
+[PE]

 Determine a variety of physical activities that can be implemented independently or with minimal support for the purposes of personal enjoyment or challenge, or to maintain or improve fitness.
+[PE]

 Create a goal and plan for participating in physical activity to maintain or improve health and monitor progress.
+[PE]

+Set a goal and create a practice plan to improve performance for a self-selected skill.
+[PE]

-Analyze and evaluate the performance of self and others for proper technique and efficiency in at least one lifetime athletic or physical activity (e.g., yoga, aquatics, biking, rock climbing, dancing, canoeing, weight training, golf, tennis).
+Apply movement concepts and principles (e.g., force, motion, rotation) to analyze and improve the performance of self and/or others in a selected skill or lifetime physical activities (e.g., yoga, aquatics, biking, rock climbing, dancing, canoeing, weight training, golf, tennis).
+[PE]

+Select and participates in physical activities that meet a variety of personal needs (personal goals, strengths, interests, enjoyment, social interaction or self-expression).
+[PE]

+Utilize safety practices when exercising in a variety of weather conditions.
+[PE]

 Practice 3: Social Awareness, Relationship, and Communication Skills.

 Enhance relationships, personal health, and the health of others through social awareness and effective communication.